ElouanBethuel/SA2py/README.md

  Program to calculate the Solvent-Accessible Surface Area (SASA) of a protein.
  Give the the area in Square Angstrom for each atom and for the protein.
- This program is devide in two script python :
+ This program is devide in three scripts python :
+ - main.py, to run the program
+ - sasa.py, with all functions to compute the SASA
- - with all functions
+ - sasa_stat.py, with all functions to build statisticals graphs or pymol files
- - with the main function

-## How tu use the program
+## Setup your environnement

 Clone the repository
 ```sh